 Diastema occurs in the natural tooth development process.
 Moreover, there are some other factors as well which can cause diastema.
 These factors are:

-- Disparity of the sizes of the teeth and the jaw
+- The disparity of the sizes of the teeth and the jaw

 - Missing teeth